BrianDT/UnoColouredCommandBarIssue/README.md

 AppBar Secondary Menu ellipsis in the correct colour: No Secondary Menu displayed on ellipsis tap: No
 Expands to avoids text clipping of icon text: Yes

+Separate issue raised for problem
+AppBar Secondary Menu ellipsis in the correct colour: #4396 Secondary Menu displayed on ellipsis tap: #4394 Expands to avoids text clipping of icon text: #4397